MushroomObserver/developer-startup/VSCODE_WITH_VAGRANT.md

 ## Ruby-Rubocop Settings ##

-This tells Rubocop to run the version we're using in the `Gemfile`, and the config in `.rubocop.yml`.
+This tells Rubocop to run the version we're using in the `Gemfile`, and MO's Rubocop config in `.rubocop.yml`.

 In VS Code:
 - Click `⌘,` or go to Settings